PavelDymkov/puppeteer-io/README.md

 The [page](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#class-page) in which the code is executed.

 * ```done``` <[Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function)>
-Test framework callback
+A callback that is called when both streams are executed.

 * ```input()``` <[async Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AsyncFunction)>
 The command input stream to the browser

 * ```output(api)``` <[async Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AsyncFunction)>
-The stream of receiving messages from the browser.This function provide an object contains methods:
+The stream of receiving messages from the browser.
+This function provide an object contains methods:

   * ```message(id: <String>): <Promise>```
   A promise will be resolved when ```console.log(id)``` is called in the browser.